 - If a biometric identifier that has been captured for commercial purposes has also been collected for security purposes by an employer, the purposes for this collection under CUBI are presumed to expire in accordance with the termination of the employment relationship.

 What can businesses within the State of Texas do to comply with CUBI?

 There are a variety of steps and measures that businesses and organizations can take in order to maintain compliance with CUBI.
 Such steps and measures include:

 - Data security– It is also recommended that business entities and organizations implement comprehensive data security measures that can protect the biometric identifiers of Texas citizens in the same manner, if not more stringent, than the manner in which said business or organization handles other forms of personal data or information.

-- Implement mechanisms to ensure that no biometric identifiers are sold, leased, or disclosed– Businesses and organizations are advised to implement mechanisms that will ensure that no citizens biometric identifier is sold, leased, or disclosed to any third parties by the company who collected this information, the employees of said company, and any related parties of the company.
+- Implement mechanisms to ensure that no biometric identifiers are sold, leased, or disclosed– Businesses and organizations are advised to implement mechanisms that will ensure that no citizen’s biometric identifier is sold, leased, or disclosed to any third parties by the company that collected this information, the employees of said company, and any related parties of the company.